Randomizing the trapezoidal rule gives the optimal RMSE rate in Gaussian Sobolev spaces: Introduction

 As already mentioned, we randomize this trapezoidal rule and establish the optimality in the sense of the worst-case RMSE.
 Without randomizing the same algorithm is sub-optimal; it will achieve only $\Ocal(n^{-\alpha})$ in the sense of the worse-case RMSE, while the lower bound we establish in this paper is $n^{-\alpha-1/2}$ up to a constant factor.
-We also note that the worst-case deterministic error (and hence the worst-case RMSE for) the standard, deterministic, Gauss--Hermite quadrature in $\Hcal_{\alpha}$ is bounded from below and above by $n^{-\alpha/2}$ up to some constant factors.
+We also note that the worst-case deterministic error for the standard, deterministic, Gauss--Hermite quadrature in $\Hcal_{\alpha}$ is bounded from below and above by $n^{-\alpha/2}$ up to some constant factors (note also that, from $e^{\rmse}(A^{\mathrm{det}}_m,\Hcal_{\alpha})=e^{\wor}(A^{\mathrm{det}}_m,\Hcal_{\alpha})$ for deterministic algorithms, these matching bounds of the rate $n^{-\alpha/2}$ also apply to the worst-case RMSE for the standard deterministic Gauss--Hermite quadrature).
 This rate is merely half of the best possible rate; see \cite{DILP2018} together with \cite{KSG2022}.

 Our idea for randomization comes from a classical work of Bakhvalov \cite{Ba1961}, who introduced the method of choosing the number of quadrature nodes randomly.
 His method has been explored further quite recently in the context of quasi-Monte Carlo integration over the high-dimensional unit cube \cite{DGS2022,KKNU2019}.
-Furthermore, Wu \cite{Wu2022} considered a randomized trapezoidal rule similar to ours but with a fixed number of nodes for functions in fractional Sobolev spaces of order less than $2$ over a finite interval, where the author showed that the convergence rate in $L^p$ ($p\in[2,\infty)$), where the $p$-integrability with respect to the underlying probability measure, improves by $1/2$.
-Our results show that, for the function classes we consider, we are able to exploit smoothness more than $2$ and improve the $L^2$-convergence rate by $1/2$.
+Another related work is by Wu \cite{Wu2022}, who considered a randomized trapezoidal rule similar to ours.
+Compared to our methods, Wu used a fixed number of nodes; the function space considered there was the fractional Sobolev spaces of order less than $2$ over a finite interval, for which the author showed that the convergence rate in $L^p$ ($p\in[2,\infty)$), where the $p$-integrability is with respect to the underlying probability measure, improves the standard convergence rate by $1/2$.
+In contrast, our results show that, for the function classes we consider, we are able to exploit smoothness more than $2$ and improve the $L^2$-convergence rate by $1/2$.
 See also Remark~\ref{rem:rate-and-tail} for a related discussion.

 We start by showing a general lower bound for the worst-case RMSE in Section~\ref{sec:lower_bound}.
 The lower bound established in this section shows the best possible rate.
 In Section~\ref{sec:random_trap}, we show that this rate, up to a logarithmic factor, is achieved by a randomized trapezoidal rule.
 Numerical results in Section~\ref{sec:experiments} support our theory.